sandalle/minecraft_bigreactor_control/README.md

 - Endeavour: Never Stop Toasting: Diet official Minecraft server http://forums.somethingawful.com/showthread.php?threadid=3603757

 To simplify the code and guesswork, I assume the following monitor layout:
-- One reactor with one Advanced Monitor.
+- One Advanced Monitor for overall status display plus one or more Reactors plus none or more Turbines.
 OR
 - One Advanced Monitor for overall status display plus (first found monitor) one Advanced Monitor for each connected Reactor plus (subsequent found monitors)